nextflow-io/training/docs/basic_training/cache_and_resume.md

 [1, A]
 ```

 Imagine now that we have output channels from two processes like this that are input channels to a third downstream process.
-If this third process expects the ordering to be the same, so that the first element in the first process output channel is related ot the first element in the second process output channel, there will be a mismatch.
+If this third process expects the ordering to be the same, so that the first element in the first process output channel is related to the first element in the second process output channel, there will be a mismatch.
 An easy solution for this problem is to use the [fair](https://www.nextflow.io/docs/edge/process.html?highlight=fair#fair) process directive, which applies a fairness concept in multiprocessing that shares resources between the tasks in a fair way so that no task will get more computer resources than the other.
 Depending on your situation, using the `fair` directive will lead to a decrease in performance.
-Others have chose to use tuples assigning an id to elements to make sure the processes are not incurring into a mismatch.
+Others have chosen to use tuples assigning an identification to channel elements (`['SRR123', '/some/path/SRR123.fasta']` instead of simply `/some/path/SRR123.fasta`) to make sure the processes are not incurring into a mismatch.